-The Dalmatian was bred to run beside a horse-drawn carriage as such they have unbelievable energy and stamina and thus require lots of exercises.
+The Dalmatian was bred to run beside a horse-drawn carriage; they have unbelievable energy and stamina and thus require lots of exercises.
 They can become high-strung without proper exercise and mental stimulation.
 They should be taken for long daily walks or jogs.

 Grooming & Bruising

-Proper dental health care is as important for every dog similarly it is very important for Dalmatian puppy.
-If you want to adopt this puppy, then it is very important to take care of his teeth.
+Proper dental health care is important for every dog; similarly, it is very important for Dalmatian puppy.
+If you want to adopt this puppy, it is very important to take care of his teeth.
 Brush your dog’s teeth at the same time every day, making their daily routine training very easy.
-Don’t force your dog’s mouth open like you would give them a bell.
+Please don’t force your dog’s mouth open like you would give them a bell.
 Instead, gently place the brush between their lips and teeth.

 Love & affection

 Love and affection are useful for every dog.
-If you give a love and affection to your Dalmatian than the dog will love you back.
-Your Dalmatian puppy will be a member of your family, So Give lots of love and affection for your cute puppy.
+Suppose you give love and affection to your Dalmatian, then the dog will love you back.
+Your Dalmatian puppy will be a member of your family, So Give lots of love and affection to your cute puppy.
 Most importantly, spend time with your dog because that your dog needs love and affection.

 Feed Healthy food

 Feeding a healthy meal in the dog’s life is the most important.
-In this day there are many healthy foods are available on the market so that you can choose any healthy food for your dog.
-Because healthy food is the most important for dog health care.
+On this day, many healthy foods are available on the market so that you can choose any healthy food for your dog.
+Healthy food is the most important for dog health care.
 The young Dalmatian is not a hearty eater as most breeds his size.
-He must often encourage with meat juices or bacon grease mix in the food to entice him to eat.
+He must often encourage meat juices or bacon grease mix in the food to entice him to eat.

 The following items should never be feed to Dalmatian dog: